MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 In this case, the function and firmware device nodes must have different hardware IDs in order to be targeted independently.

 There are a couple ways to create a second device node.
 Certain device types have the ability to expose a second device node on one physical device, such as USB.
-You can use this functionality to create a device node targetable by WU, and install a UMDF firmware update driver on it.
+You can use this functionality to create a device node targetable by WU, and install a firmware update driver on it.
 Many device types, however, do not allow a single physical device to enumerate more than one device node.

 In this case, use an extension INF that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive to create a device node that can be targeted by Windows Update and install the firmware update driver on it.
 The following snippet from an INF file shows how you can do this: